cakephp/docs/en/tutorials-and-examples/cms/authentication.rst

 .. note::

-    If you don't have a user with a hashed password yet, comment the ``$this->loadComponent('Authentication.Authentication')`` line in your AppController and all other lines where         Authentication is used. and go to ``/users/add`` to create a new user picking email and password.
+    If you don't have a user with a hashed password yet, comment the ``$this->loadComponent('Authentication.Authentication')`` line in your
+    AppController and all other lines where Authentication is used.
+Then go to ``/users/add`` to create a new user picking email and password.
 Make sure to uncomment the lines we just temporarily commented!

 Try it out by visiting ``/articles/add`` before logging in!
 Since this action is not allowed, you will be redirected to the login page.
 After logging in